openshift/microshift/docs/devenv_rhel8.md

 ssh-copy-id redhat@microshift-edge
 ```

-Rebuild the MicroShift executable as described in the [Build MicroShift](#build-microshift) section and run the following commands to copy, cleanup and restart the new service on the RHEL for Edge system.
+Rebuild the MicroShift executable as described in the [Build MicroShift](#build-microshift) section and run the following commands to copy, cleanup, replace and restart the new service on the RHEL for Edge system.
 ```bash
 scp ~/microshift/microshift redhat@microshift-edge:
 ssh redhat@microshift-edge ' \